priyank8399/cel-faculty-toolkit/README.md

 $ bundle install --without production
 ```

-(If you run into any installation issues or missing dependencies, refer to the [first chapter](https://www.learnenough.com/ruby-on-rails-6th-edition-tutorial/beginning) of the tutorial for details.)
+(If you run into any installation issues or missing dependencies, refer to this [first chapter](https://www.learnenough.com/ruby-on-rails-6th-edition-tutorial/beginning) of the Rails tutorial for details.)

-Next, migrate the database:
+Next, migrate the database (for tag search):

 ```
 $ rails db:migrate